missionpinball/mpf-docs/running/commands/game.rst

 works on Windows, enabling verbose logging on Windows will significantly affect MPF (in a bad way).
-Windows computers can run MPF no problem, but because of their weird console slowness we recommend that you do notuse the `-V` command line option from a Windows computer.
+Windows computers can run MPF no problem, but because of their weird console slowness we recommend that you do not use the `-V` command line option from a Windows computer.

 -x (lowercase)